 I hate this huge board on the bottom, it's so clumsy and silly.
 If we replaced the railing, I would definitely do something about this eyesore.
 For now, oh well.
 It's huge and black instead of orange.

 Before you say anything, YES the bottom gets dusty as hell and that sucks.
 But, white trim also looks filthy with dust all the time, so you're sort of stuck either way.
-Here are bad phone pics of the way everything looks now!
+Here are bad phone pics of the way everything looks now!I did waffle back and forth about the white risers with an all black railing, but in the end, I like the contrast.
+I also like that the white risers go seamlessly into the white trim throughout the house.

 I just love it, and can't believe the change!

 I've been working more on the ugly doors, and figuring out what to put on the walls going up the stairs.
 Just so you know, I didn't receive anything for free.
 I just love this paint!
-Read all about it, and find fun projects on their blog here
+Read all about it, and find fun projects on their blog here.

-1. Looks great!
+Looks great!
 Nothing beats great paint when you are painting something tedious like spindles!
 It almost looks like you have two front doors down there!
 I'd be VERY tempted to paint them black as well!
 Miss your regular blogging but always happy when an update appears in my reader!
 Five exclamation points later...:)

-1. Thanks, Steph!
+ReplyDeleteThanks, Steph!
 I wish I could post more often, thank you so much for reading and your nice comments!

 Delete